 Pre-teaching vocabulary can be a huge support for struggling readers.
 It gives them familiarity with these new words and allows them to focus on making connections within the content rather than being bogged down in the foundations of reading.

 There are several simple ways you can do this that don't require much extra time or effort.
 Here are just a few:

 - Send home a vocabulary list several days before starting a new unit.
 Include a short note explaining the upcoming unit and how to use the word list with their child.
 Home practice doesn't need to be long or intense.
 Just reading and reviewing the words once a day can be a huge help!

 - Introduce content vocabulary using a center or small group.
 Sometimes it can be difficult or impossible for parents to help.
 Using a small group or center to introduce the vocabulary in advance can be a great way to pre-teach unit vocabulary in the days before you begin.

 Below is an example of a center activity that can help students become familiar with the vocabulary while practicing language arts skills.
-While this particular activity doesn't focus on defining new vocabulary, it does help students who struggle to decode build word recognition.
+While this particular activity doesn't focus on defining new vocabulary, it does help students who struggle to decode and build word recognition.
 You can read more about how I built science vocabulary during centers here.

 2. Provide extra copies of the text and share in advance.

-It can also be helpful as students prepare for end of unit assessments.
+It can also be helpful as students prepare for end-of-unit assessments.

 3. Use reading tools & strategies to focus on content.